autonity/docs.autonity.org/concepts/system-model/index.md

 - **Private-public key pair:** A private-public key pair is generated by the key generation algorithm of the digital signature scheme used (i.e. ECDSA over secp256k1).
 The key pair allows the account holder to carry out signing operations with the private key (also referred to as "secret key").
 Furthermore, the associated public key allows verification of the various digital signatures generated by account holders, and thus allows to keep the system secure.
 - **Address:** The address is the unique identifier for a user's account on the ledger.
 It is derived from the account's public key.
 - **Ethereum keystore file:** The Ethereum keystore is the file format for storing and working with encrypted private keys.
-For a definition of the keystore file format see the Ethereum wiki page [Web3 Secret Storage Definition <i class='fas fa-external-link-alt'></i>](https://ethereum.org/en/developers/docs/data-structures-and-encoding/web3-secret-storage/).
+For a definition of the keystore file format see the Ethereum wiki page [Web3 Secret Storage Definition](https://ethereum.org/en/developers/docs/data-structures-and-encoding/web3-secret-storage/).

 The steps for creating an account are described in the How To [Create an account](/account-holders/create-acct/).